p4535992/foundryvtt-arms-reach/README.md

 #  FoundryVTT Arms Reach

-**I will probably change the name to 'FoundryVTT Door Utilities' when i rewrite everything for the 0.8.X**
+**I will probably change the name to 'FoundryVTT Door little Utilities' when i rewrite everything for the 0.8.X**

 This is project is born like a upgrade of the project [Arms Reach](https://github.com/psyny/FoundryVTT/tree/master/ArmsReach) ty to [psyny](https://github.com/psyny), in preparation of foundry vtt 0.8.0, but after a while i put some feature here and there and now i got something a little more complex.